nequals30/home-server/README.md

 ```

 ### 1. Logger
 This creates a markdown file with a placeholder for each script run by cron.
-As scripts run, it logs their success or error message.
+As scripts run, it logs their success or error messages.
 At the end, it gets turned into an HTML page that is hosted on my server, so I can see how things went.

 ### 2. Local Backup
 This incrementally copies everything from my main hard drive onto my backup drive.
 Since using `rsync` with the `--delete` flag is scary, this script has a bunch of guard-rails around things that could go wrong.